You won't know what to expect tax-wise from your summer job unless you consider factors other than how much you earn.

 Should you file?

-When no one else can claim you as a dependent, you can figure out whether filing a tax return is necessary by comparing the total income you earn from your summer job (and all other jobs) to the sum of the standard deduction you can take for the filing status you use plus one personal exemption.
-If your income is less than this sum, you do not need to file a tax return.
+When no one else can claim you as a dependent, you can figure out whether filing a tax return is necessary by comparing the total income you earn from your summer job (and all other jobs) to the amount of automatic deductions you can take for your filing status.
+If your income is less than this, you do not need to file a tax return.
 This also means you won’t owe any tax on your summer job earnings.
 Check the IRS website for the latest figures to do this calculation.

 Student dependent issues